jboix/event-visualizer/docs/README.md

 - **REST API**: Handles the reception of events and session management.
-  - **Spring Boot Application**: The main application that processes incoming events, stores session data, and publishes events to Kafka.
+  - **Spring Boot Application**: The main application that processes incoming events, stores session data, and publishes events to an Elasticsearch storage.
   - **Redis**: Acts as a cache for session data, providing fast read/write access to session information.

-- **Event Streaming**: Manages the streaming of events.
-  - **Kafka**: Acts as the message broker, handling the publishing and subscribing of events.
-  - **Kafka Connect**: Consumes events from Kafka and forwards them to Elasticsearch for storage.

 - **Data Storage**: Manages the storage of events.
   - **Elasticsearch**: Stores and indexes events, providing powerful search and analytics